ArtifactDB/dolomite-base/README.md

 ## Supported classes

-The saving/reading process can be applied to a range of data structures, provided the appropriate **alabaster** package is installed.
+The saving/reading process can be applied to a range of data structures, provided the appropriate **dolomite** package is installed.
+Each of these packages implements a saving and reading function for its associated classes - the saving function will save the object to one or more files inside a directory, while the reading function load the object back into memory from the directory contents.

 | Package | Object types | PyPI |
 |-----|-----|----|